 How Often to Use a DermaRoller or Micro-needler

 How often you should use a dermaroller depends on the size of the microneedles.

 - 1.5mm – Once a month (at a salon)

 - 2mm – Every other month (this is salon length needles, do not use at home)

 Which Needle Length is Best For You?

 Research shows that depending on the skin concern you have, there are different needles that are the ideal length to get you the results you want.
 Find the skin concern you have and check below!

 Enhance Your Results: Anti-Aging from the Inside Out

 Collagen is one of the most abundant proteins in the body when you’re young, but it is rapidly depleted after age 25.
 You need to choose a high quality collagen to ingest as well.
-I recommend this liquid collagen because its formula also includes hyaluronic acid and other things that make it highly absorbable (more than 50% more absorbable than powdered collagen).
-It is also paired with vitamin C, which your body actually needs in order to fully absorb the collagen.
-Without it, you are likely expelling that expensive collagen through your pee and not even absorbing it!
-Not what we want!
+I recommend this collagen as it is created from high quality, organic, grass-fed beef.
+That’s the highest quality collagen you can get for a great price!

-The particular collagen I recommended above also has immune benefits because it is full of superfoods and immune boosting vitamins such as zinc and elderberry.
+The particular collagen I recommended above also has immune benefits because it is full of superfoods and immune boosting vitamins such as zinc and other minerals.
 See some of the benefits below: